 I’m a dad.
 It’s amazing.

 I’m a long-time professional software developer, with a focus on Ruby these last few years.
 Before that there was a lot more C and other systems programming.

 I’ve never had a real non-programming job.
-So I hope this “computer” thing doesn’t turn out to be a fad.
+So I hope this “computer software” thing doesn’t turn out to be a fad.